ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (int32) encoder radius

-.. function:: Hierarchy.getDRadius(self, l, v)
+.. function:: Hierarchy.getDRadius(self, l, i)

     Get the decoder (D) radius of a layer